dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-After you run the subscription you will be notified for new entities to been updated(or created).
-For now just leave like this, and let's go create a new entity.
+After you run the subscription, you will be notified when new entities have been updated or created.
+For now, just leave it as is, and let's go create a new entity.

-In your primary local terminal.
-You can then run commands like:
+In your primary local terminal, run the following command:

 ```bash
 sozo execute spawn
 ```

-By doing so, you've just activated the spawn system and a new entity has been created.
+By doing so, you've just activated the spawn system, and a new entity has been created.
 You now have a local world that you can interact with.

-Now you can check your GraphiQL IDE, you will realize you have received the subscription's result similar to this:
+Now, you can check your GraphiQL IDE, and you will realize that you have received the subscription's result similar to this:

 ```json
 {